 Ace Attorney (known as Gyakuten Saiban, or Turnabout Courtroom, in Japan) is a puzzle adventure franchise known for its over-the-top courtroom battles and animated characters.
 It was created by Capcom designer Shu Takumi and first appeared on the Game Boy Advance.
 However, it did not appear outside of Japan until the Nintendo DS release in 2005.
 The first 3 games of the franchise were also released with touched up artwork as an HD Collection on both iTunes and Google Play, which later saw a port to the 3DS.

-A typical Ace Attorney game consists of a number of different episodes where the player must investigate and defend their client in court, striving to achieve the "Not Guilty" verdict.
-There are 6 games in the franchise, 4 in the main series (Ace Attorney) a Meiji era Japan spin-off (Dai Gyakuten Saiban), and 2 with a slightly different style of gameplay (Ace Attorney Investigations).
-Level-5 teamed up with Capcom to make the crossover game, Professor Layton VS Ace Attorney, which released in late 2012 in Japan and 2014 in other territories.
+An Ace Attorney game typically consists of a number of different episodes where the player must investigate and defend their client in court, striving to achieve the "Not Guilty" verdict.
+There are 9 games in the franchise, 6 in the main series (Ace Attorney) a Meiji era Japan spin-off (Dai Gyakuten Saiban), and 2 with a slightly different style of gameplay (Ace Attorney Investigations).
+Additionally, Level-5 teamed up with Capcom to make the crossover game Professor Layton VS Ace Attorney, which released in late 2012 in Japan and 2014 in other territories.